zaracheema/aca_enthusiast_workshop/lab.md

 ### 3. Scaling

 In the Azure portal, browse to the resource group you deployed to in this lab.
 Find the app named `app3`.
+This app processes messages from a Service Bus queue and has a scale rule configured to scale based on the number of messages in the queue.

-Click on the `Scale` blade and notice that the app is configured to scale to 0, but it's not scaling correctly.
+Click on the `Scale` blade and notice that the app is configured to scale to 0 when there are no messages in the queue, but it's scaled to 1.
+And if you add messages to the Service Bus queue, the app doesn't scale out to process them.

 Figure out them problem and fix it.

 ### 4. Networking